mymindishazel/marv-docs/commands/settings/permissions.md

 ## Blacklists

-> Blacklists are useful for smaller servers.
+- They are useful for smaller servers

-The people on the blacklist will be unable to use Marv.
+- The people on the blacklist will be unable to use Marv

 ### -blacklist
 Displays which users and roles are on the blacklist